i1s-rishabh/ReactJS-HyperVerge/Slot-Machine-Game/readme.md

-In the directory, I've create a **Slot Machine Game** by React but it's munually by code means if you want change the slot-items then you can it only from the code not by the output screen.
+In the directory, I've created a **Slot Machine Game** by React but it's manually by code means if you want to change the slot items then you can change it only from the code, not by the output screen.